 Ideally, toddlers and young children shouldn’t need to really be taught how to hold a pencil, pen, or crayon – their grip should evolve on its own.
 As they have plenty of chances to try out new grips and experiment, and as their motor skills grow, the way they grip pencils, crayons, and other writing implements will develop and evolve.
-This means that the best way to encourage your little one to work on her pre-writing skills at this point is to just give her plenty of chances to practice.
-You can give her lots of chances by keeping art supplies around your home and offering them to her often.
-Art supplies that are helpful for children Baby’s age are big sheets of paper she can spread out with and thick, easy-to-grip pencils and crayons.
+This means that the best way to encourage your little one to work on their pre-writing skills at this point is to just give them plenty of chances to practice.
+You can give them lots of chances by keeping art supplies around your home and offering them to them often.
+Art supplies that are helpful for children Baby’s age are big sheets of paper they can spread out with and thick, easy-to-grip pencils and crayons.

 - Ann Sofie Selin.
 “Pencil Grip: A Descriptive Model and Four Empirical Studies.” Åbo Akademi University Press, 2003.
 Retrieved October 19 2017. http://www.doria.fi/bitstream/handle/10024/4108/TMP.objres.23.pdf?sequence=2.